AirdroperUA/AirOS-docs/content/development/extensions/index.md

 1. Build the updated Docker Images and upload them to Docker Hub
     - Should be tagged with a SemVer compliant tag that’s higher than the previous release
         - E.g. v1.0.0 → v1.0.1
-1. Confirm the new version is available through the BlueOS Extensions Manager
+1. Confirm the new version is available through the AirOS Extensions Manager
 1. Install and test it